Willem Ratte: Disbandment

-The mainly San 31 Battalion was disbanded on 7 March 1993 shortly before 32 Battalion was disbanded on 26 March 1993.
+The mainly San 31 Battalion was disbanded on 7 March 1993 and 32 Battalion was disbanded on 26 March 1993.
+32 Battalion consisted mainly of former FNLA members who had fled from Angola.
+Both battalions were disbanded due to allegations of participation in political violence.
 Willem Ratte and his men wanted to hand over 30 one rand coins to President F.W. de Klerk in parliament as a symbol of what was described as "Judas treachery for the total disbandment of former black Portuguese speaking soldiers who fought Marxism" in the South African Border War.
 The bag of coins and list of fallen 32 Battalion members could not be handed over directly in parliament and was given to Dr Willie Snyman the leader for the Conservative Party for Pietersburg.
 President de Klerk refused to accept the bag and the list from him and it was seized and held in parliament.

 Fort Schanskop – 1993/1994

 On 16 December 1993 Willem Ratte led the paramilitary "Pretoria Boere Commando" to occupy Pretoria's Fort Schanskop, an old German designed Fort completed in 1897, to mark the anniversary of the Day of the Vow.
 The armed protest and occupation was their objection to a multi-racial government at the cost of Boer and Afrikaner heritage.
 Fort Schanskop being symbolic of their heritage as it was built to ward off the British by the Boers and Afrikaners in 1899 before the Anglo Boer War.
 While the Fort was being occupied by Willem Ratte and the Pretoria Boere Commando, the government called in General Constand Viljoen and Kobus Visser to end the occupation and to get them to surrender.
 Ratte and 2 others of the Pretoria Boere Commando refused to surrender and escaped from the Fort that night even while encircled by the South African National Defense Force and South African Police.
 Those who chose to hand themselves over had not been arrested on weapons charges as all their firearms had been licensed.
 Two days later Willem Ratte broadcast from Radio Donkerhoek stating that he would not surrender.
 A few days after the incident at Fort Schanskop a locked door was forced open by police and explosives found.
 During the subsequent trial the police could not connect Willem Ratte to the explosives.
 They were all later tried and convicted for the illegal armed occupation.
 Ratte refused to acknowledge the validity of the court and did not speak in his defense.
 Judge M.C.
 De Witt, sentenced him to 20 years, of which 15 years were suspended.
 Reaction from the South African media was mixed.
 The issue of heritage was repeated in the speech given by Willem Ratte in 1995 with regards to the illegal armed occupation of Fort Schanskop when he pointed to the English speaking press saying: